 If you decide to change brokers, this HIN will follow you around as long as the next broker you join is also CHESS sponsored.

-When you sign up to a broker, they'll either run off a CHESS-sponsored or custodian model.
+When you sign up to a broker, they'll either use a CHESS-sponsored or custodian model.

 A custodian model basically means the custodian is the legal owner of the shares.
 This means that the broker owns the shares, not you.
 You are still a beneficial owner though, meaning you get the same dividends and capital gains.
 You just don't have the voting rights of CHESS shareholders.

-The upside for this model is it is usually cheaper on fees.
+The upside for this model is it is usually cheaper on fees and lets you buy and sell Australian and global shares from the same trading account.

 Is CHESS getting replaced?